Flows

 Every flow requires:

-- A defined flow - A specific user journey, feature, or workflow you want to evaluate (can be imported from a Use Case or created standalone)
+- A defined flow - A specific, stable user journey, feature path, or workflow you want to evaluate

-- Multiple evaluations over time - Each evaluation is a version (v1, v2, v3, etc.) of the same flow
+- Evaluations over time - Each evaluation becomes a version (v1, v2, v3, etc.) of that same flow

 Understanding the Flows Interface